-Sydney can also connect users to virtual primary care visits, providing access to healthcare anytime and anywhere, removing barriers like transportation to see a doctor.
+Sydney can also connect users to virtual care center visits, providing access to healthcare anytime and anywhere, removing barriers like transportation to see a doctor.
 Additionally, employees now have the option to self-identify their gender preference in the Sydney app, giving them the ability to add a preferred name and designation of birth sex.

 Empire is working to advance maternal health for women and families, promoting equitable access to care during every stage of pregnancy.
 Robust digital programs and resources are being rolled out to better support behavioral health and chronic conditions like cancer — all in a virtual environment.